Liujiashu2018/marijuana-use-disorder/Final_Writeup.md

 - Among unemployed individuals, 20.1% have a marijuana use disorder, whereas 79.9% do not.
 - In the "Other" employment category, 9.2% have a marijuana use disorder, while 90.8% do not.

-This plot highlights that the highest percentage of marijuana use disorder is found among unemployed individuals (20.1%), followed by those employed part-time (16.8%).
+The plot highlights that the highest percentage of marijuana use disorder is found among unemployed individuals (20.1%), followed by those employed part-time (16.8%).
 Individuals employed full-time and those in the "Other" employment category have lower percentages of marijuana use disorder, with the "Other" category having the lowest percentage (9.2%).

 ```r
 # employ (1=employed full time, 2=employed part time, 3=unemployed, 4=Other(incl. not in labor force))